 Lucía Vázquez (b.
-1993) is a journalist and photographer from Buenos Aires, Argentina, currently based in New York City.
+1993) is a journalist and photographer from Buenos Aires based in New York City.
 She has a BA in Journalistic Communication from the Pontifical Catholic University of Argentina, and a Certificate in Documentary Practice and Visual Journalism from the International Center of Photography in New York, where she was awarded The Wall Street Journal Scholarship for Visual Journalism.
-Her written and visual work has been published in the book "2020 Edited" by OKS in Berlin, exhibited at the shows "How The Light Comes In" (ICP), “Global Images for Global Crisis” (ICP) and Edition 365 (1854/British Journal of Photography), and featured in The New York Times, The Washington Post Magazine, WSJ, Vice, and NPR, among other international media.
+Her written and visual work has been published in the book "2020 Edited" by OKS in Berlin, exhibited at the shows "How The Light Comes In" (ICP), “Global Images for Global Crisis” (ICP) and Edition 365 (1854/British Journal of Photography), and featured in The New York Times, The Washington Post Magazine, The Wall Street Journal, Vice, El Pais, and NPR, among other international media.

 Wanda von Bremen (b.
 1995) is a visual artist, photographer and environmentalist from Berlin.
 She researches new visual communication strategies on how to transformatively address the ecological issues of our time.
 Her goal is to create a new way of telling stories about nature that raises interest and awareness about its conservation, and reveals to the public the fact that every organism is part of an interconnected system.
 She has won alternative storytelling competitions, and has exhibited at the International Center of Photography Museum and the Local Gallery in New York.
 She participated in EV_Largo's "Possible Futures" residency, as well as Estudio Abierto's artist residency in Oaxaca, Mexico, and Native's "Environmental Photography" program.